cbcrg/tcoffee/docs/tcoffee_technical_documentation.rst

 ============================
 General syntax
 ---------------
 About the syntax of T-Coffee command lines, just for you to know that T-Coffee is quite flexible, you can use any kind of separator you want (i.e. , ; <space> =).
 The syntax used in this document is meant to be consistent with that of ClustalW.
-However, in order to take advantage of the automatic filename compleation provided by many shells, you can replace '=' and ',' with a space.
+However, in order to take advantage of the automatic filename completion provided by many shells, you can replace '=' and ',' with a space.

 T-Coffee flags
 --------------